Yoga Push Ups

 Rest on your belly for a few breaths afterwards to enjoy the after effects of yoga push ups.
 You might choose to follow with other arm strengthening yoga poses or with a chest stretch like lapasana.

-For a step-by-step follow along video of all of the above, plus detailed exercises for better feeling and controlling your arms, check out the Arm strengthening for push ups course.
+For a step-by-step follow along video of all of the above, plus detailed exercises for better feeling and controlling your arms, check out the Arm strength for push ups course.

 This course teaches you the basics of activating your arms for lifting up and lowering down while doing push ups.
 You'll also learn some basic tips for adjusting.
 And perhaps best of all, you'll learn how to use your body so that you can do push ups with minimal effort.